Thiagoccarb/Nest-CRUD-Login-Api/README.md

 ## Description

-An CRUD API created using Nest framework that features Creation of Users and password Reminders through Sequelize ORM.
+A CRUD API created using Nest framework that features Creation of Users and password Reminders through Sequelize ORM.

 ## Features